Skip to main content

 Artifact repository

 You need a dedicated location for storing and retrieving LST artifacts.
-Mass ingest needs write access to publish LST artifacts, and the Moderne agent needs read access to index and retrieve them.
+Mass ingest needs write access to publish LST artifacts, and the Moderne Connector needs read access to index and retrieve them.
 Choose one of the following options:

 Option 1: Maven-formatted repository (Artifactory or Nexus)